System-bath models

 • $M$ = number of bath states in the discretisation (M)

-By supplying a value for the fermi level, the dense discretisation region is shifted to be centred on a different region of the energy range that may benefit from being well described during a calculation.
+By supplying a value for the Fermi level, the dense discretisation region is shifted to be centred on a different region of the energy range that may benefit from being well described during a calculation.

 Discretisation with a gap